 7. Clean Your Workspace

 If you removed your radiator to give it its new paint job, you can reattach it now.
-Remove all masking tape and clear away the ground covers and cleaning materials that you used.
-If you’d like to paint the radiator pipes, you can do so following the same steps we outlined here; remembering that the pipes may take longer than the unit itself to cool down completely.
+Remove all masking tape and clear away the ground covers and cleaning materials you used.
+If you’d like to paint the radiator pipes, you can do so following the same steps we outlined here, remembering that the pipes may take longer than the unit itself to cool down completely.

 And it’s no problem if you want to change the colour in a few years, or even if the radiator that you want to cover now already has a coat of paint on it.
 You can sand it and then use paint remover to soften whatever remains in place – turning it off and letting it go completely cold first, of course.
-Scrape it off using a thin scraper – you may need to do this more than once depending on how thickly the paint was applied.
+Scrape it off using a thin scraper – you may need to do this more than once, depending on how thickly the paint was applied.

 From here, proceed as in the steps above.